eat-sleep-code-repeat-it/disaster-assistant/README.md

 I have built an application called **DAGENT** — short for *Disaster Agent* — an AI-powered assistant that helps answer questions about **FEMA disaster declarations**.

-You can see detail [implementation steps](/docs/DAGENT-implementation.md).
+You can see detailed [implementation steps](docs/DAGENT-implementation.md).

 ## Demo